Demand for Truck Drivers Increases

 The American Trucker and the Economy

 Trucking cannot be farmed out overseas.
-When there aren’t enough truckers, then the cost of goods rises.
+When there aren’t enough truckers, the cost of goods rises.
 This is bad news for businesses and consumers.
 Accordingly, it’s in the best interest of the economy if there are enough truck drivers to meet demands.

 The Trucker Shortage